alfanyRizaMahendra/ESP32_simple_project/README.md

 # ESP32_simple_project
-Simple project using ESP32, thinkspeak, and some of web stuff (HTML, CSS and Javascipt)
+Simple project using ESP32, thinkspeak, and some of web stuff (HTML, CSS and Javascript)